tarantool/cartridge-cli/doc/commands/build.rst

 Details
 -------

-The command requires one argument---the path to your application directory (that is, to the build source).
+The command requires one argument -- the path to your application directory (that is, to the build source).
 The default path is ``.`` (current directory).